What do Paris, forks, Dukes and Ducks have in Common?

 The Dude of Food likes Company 77 Fire Truck Pizza

 The staff is super cool.
 The truck is fun and has a photo booth and beer taps.
 The pizza is hand crafted, refined and excellent.
-This is the best food truck!
+This is an awesome food truck!

 contact them at